d0xng/d0xng.github.io/_tabs/about.md

 | Ekogroup                       | Leader and member  | organizing events, hacking talks, and doing CTF challenges as a team |

 ### Work experience

+- **Penetration Test Engagement (2025)**
+  - Performed a full-scope security audit for a company, uncovering critical, medium, and low-severity vulnerabilities affecting both infrastructure and applications.
+  - Produced a detailed report with risk classification, technical evidence, and prioritized remediation recommendations.
+  - Presented findings to stakeholders and provided technical support to assist in the remediation process.

 - **Devops and app security**
   - Automated deployment pipeline creation and management